barbarer/py4e-int/_sources/dictionaries/peer_in.rst

    :feedback_b: Incorrect!
 Since a new bird sighting has been appended into "kinds", its count has to be appended to the end of "counts" too.
 The last two lines irrespective of the if condition increment the corresponding count of a sighting by 1.
 So, the missing code needs to append 0 to "counts".
    :feedback_c: Incorrect!
 Since a new bird sighting has been appended into "kinds", its count has to be appended to the end of "counts" too.
 The last two lines irrespective of the if condition increment the corresponding count of a sighting by 1.
 So, the missing code needs to append 0 to "counts".
    :feedback_d: Incorrect!
 Since a new bird sighting has been appended into "kinds", its count has to be appended to the end of "counts" too.
 The last two lines irrespective of the if condition increment the corresponding count of a sighting by 1.
 So, the missing code needs to append 0 to "counts".

    What code should go in place of the missing code?

    .. code-block:: python

       def new_sighting(kinds, counts, sighting):
-         ’’’(list of str, list of int, str) -> NoneType Add new sighting to parallel lists kinds and counts.
+         '''(list of str, list of int, str) -> NoneType Add new sighting to parallel lists kinds and counts.
-         ’’’
+         '''
          if sighting not in kinds:
             kinds.append(sighting)
             ... missing code